Prefix Consensus For Censorship Resistant BFT

+\paragraph{Remark (Verifiability).} \Cref{sec:accountability:pcstr} formally defines \pcverstr.
+Our construction satisfies that definition: ${\sf Commit}$ preserves the view-1 low proof and returns the selected view-1 high with its proof.

 \paragraph{Safety intuition.} Within each view, \pcver guarantees that verifiable lows are prefix-consistent and verifiable highs are publicly checkable extensions.
 Across views, certificates are only accepted if they reference verifiable highs that themselves have parents (via ${\sf ValidCert}$), so parent pointers always point to earlier verifiable highs and never to the sentinel $(0,[\,])$.
-Moreover, the skip mechanism is conservative: an indirect certificate that jumps back to an earlier view can only occur when all intermediate views are parentless (cf.\ \Cref{lem:pcstr:cert:1,lem:pcstr:cert:2}), so it cannot bypass any non-empty committed low.
-As a result, all non-empty commits induce a single chain back to view~1, and by \Cref{lem:pcstr:low-commit} all honest parties output the same view-1 high value.
+Moreover, the skip mechanism is conservative: an indirect certificate that jumps back to an earlier view can only occur when all intermediate views are parentless (cf.\ \fullversionref{lem:pcstr:cert:1,lem:pcstr:cert:2}), so it cannot bypass any non-empty committed low.
+As a result, all non-empty commits induce a single chain back to view~1, and as shown in \fullversionref{lem:pcstr:low-commit}, all honest parties output the same view-1 high value.

-\paragraph{Liveness intuition.} After GST, honest parties keep entering new views (\Cref{lem:pcstr:enter}): each view either yields a non-empty high (direct advance) or yields enough $\emptyview$ messages to form an indirect certificate (skip).
-Cyclic shifting ensures that in some post-GST view $w^\star$ an honest party is first in the order; then every honest party has a non-$\bot$ entry in position~$1$ of its input to $\Pi^{\sf VPC}_{w^\star}$, forcing the common prefix to have length at least $1$ and hence producing a verifiable low with a parent.
-This triggers ${\sf Commit}$, which reaches view~1 and outputs the (unique) view-1 high value.
+\paragraph{Liveness intuition.} After GST, honest parties keep entering new views (\fullversionref{lem:pcstr:enter}): each view either yields a non-empty high (direct advance) or yields enough $\emptyview$ messages to form an indirect certificate (skip).
+Cyclic shifting ensures that in some post-GST view $w^\star$ the first two ranked parties are honest.
+At most one is suspended, so honest inputs agree on a non-$\hash(\bot)$ proposal within the first two coordinates (and consistently use $\hash(\bot)$ for a suspended proposer).
+Validity therefore yields a low with a parent.
+This triggers ${\sf Commit}$, which reaches view~1 and outputs the unique view-1 high value.